AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

 product-area: system-administration;projects
 keywords: kickstart,kick-start,kickstarts,kick-starts
 navigation-topic: use-kick-starts
-title: Kick-Starts scenario: simple project and task import preparation
+title: "Kick-Starts scenario: simple project and task import preparation"
 description: Describes in detail the available settings and controls for a basic Project and Task Import using the Kick Start method.
 ---